-HTML <base> Tag
+What is HTML <base> Tag?

-Syntax of the <base> Tag
+Syntax of the HTML <base> Tag

-<base href="URL" target="window">
+<base href="URL" target="target_window">

 Examples of HTML <base> Tag